maddevred/jayfactsmusic/README.md

 ### DEV NOTE:
 <br>
-This is my current final portfolio project.
-I will be making constant updates and changes as I design new websites and applications, as well as regularly debugging any issues that may arise. <br>
+This website is still under construction.
+I will be making constant updates and changes as I add new features and beautification elements, as well as regularly debugging any issues that may arise. <br>
 <br>
 Please check back for updates, fixes, and cool new features! <br>
 <br>